 Smart Shopping is one of Google’s campaign types.
 In their own words, Google's Smart Shopping Campaigns:

 They simply require you to provide your campaign objectives and budget.
 From there, Google will carry out automated bidding and ad placements on your behalf.
+We're talking more machine learning and less required input from merchants and advertisers.

 The benefits of Smart Shopping